-Getting started on a whole new career path might sound daunting and hard to achieve, but if you do your research well and structure your career plan, you can achieve your goal as an illustrator in a rather short period of time!
+Getting started on a whole new career path might sound daunting and hard to achieve, but if you do your research well and structure your career plan, you can kickstart your career in illustration with ease!
 We have broken down the plan into four essential steps:

 Step One: Focus on One Area

 To begin, assess your personal skill level, taking into account any prior training or formal education you have received, such as a degree in illustration.
 This is an opportune moment to reflect on your specific interests, strengths, preferred style, and more, in the field of illustration.

 Then, try to narrow down your scope to a few specific jobs you want to dive into.
 For example, you could make a list of jobs you’re interested in, and cross off jobs until you get a smaller list.
 With a smaller focus, you can save a lot of time in finding the right resources and education, even as a beginner.